RomainBes/DataVizChallenge/README.md

 You can find below some data visualization realised with the dbex toolbox.

+A graph for a simple comparison of carbon footprint:

 ![image info](plot/Carbon_Footprints_comparison.png)

+A graph for a multricriteria LCA comparison:

 ![image info](plot/multi_LCA_comparison.png)

+A graph for contribution analysis by susbtances and processes:

 ![image info](plot/contribution_analysis_example.png)

+And finally, an amazing interactive dashboard!!

 ![image info](plot/Dashboard_2.png)

+The dashboard function is taking a very very long time to run due the adapted GraphTraversal function that should not take that long.
+So there is a huge potential to improve the calculation and also the features of the vizualisation!

 ## License
 [MIT License](https://github.com/RomainBes/DataVizChallenge/blob/main/LICENSE.md)